 - The data made available through monitoring is often the sole expected outcome.
 Observability presumes that data sources will contribute to an analytic process that will then represent the state of an application or system optimally.

 For decades, businesses that control and depend on complex distributed systems have struggled to deal with problems whose symptoms are often buried in floods of irrelevant data or those that show high-level symptoms of underlying issues.
 The science of root cause analysis grew out of this problem, as did the current focus on observability.
 By focusing on the states of a system rather than on the state of the elements of the system, observability provides a better view of the system's functionality and ability to serve its mission.
 It also provides an optimum user and customer experience.

 Observability is proactive where necessary, meaning it includes techniques to add visibility to areas where it might be lacking.
 In addition, it is reactive in that it prioritizes existing critical data.

 Observability can also tie raw data back to more useful "state of IT" measures, such as key performance indicators (KPIs), which are effectively a summation of conditions to represent broad user experience and satisfaction.

-The three primary source data types for observability are logs, metrics and traces.
-They are also called the three pillars of observability.
+The three primary source data types for observability -- also called the three pillars of observability -- are logs, metrics and traces:

-- Logs are records of events, typically in textual or human-readable form.
+- Logs.
+Records of events, typically in textual or human-readable form, are known as logs.
 They are almost always generated by infrastructure elements, including both network devices and servers.
-They can also be generated by "platform" software, including operating systems and middleware.
+They can also be generated by platform software, including operating systems and middleware.
 Some applications will log what the developer believes represents critical information.
-Log information tends to be historic or retrospective, and is often used to establish context in operations management.
+Log information tends to be historic or retrospective and is often used to establish context in operations management.
 However, there are logs that represent collections of events or telemetry data, and the detailed information can be available in real time.